WTE, Braver Angels invite you to learn how to engage in civil discourse

 The days following the 2020 presidential election may become the most divisive period in modern U.S. history – no matter who wins.
 The days after the election could begin a dark time of polarization in the land – unless we act together to make it otherwise.

 This is a free event brought to you by Braver Angels, a 501©(3) nonprofit, as part of its mission to depolarize America.
-To register for this Zoom event, go online to https://tinyurl.com/braverangelswy10- 28-20.
-And for more information about Braver Angels, go to braverangels.org.
+To register for this Zoom event, go online to https://tinyurl.com/braverangelswy10-28-20.
+And for more information about Braver Angels, go online to braverangels.org.